JoseHerminioCollas/hello_shape/README.md

 Scripts that run the commands to process the data and write the file.
 Configuration is stored as a path to the data, and SQL command to retreive data and a Python function to do the work.

+Each graphic is associated with a single object, path, sql, and a function definition.
+This FD can have the form of a title of the work in order to associate the specific script with a single graphic.

 ### Run tests with pytest

 ## Install